alihassan-here/Data-Structure/README.md

 # Data-Structure
-all the basic Data Structues code with pesudocode in Javascript
+all the basic Data Structures code with pesudocode in Javascript